jkmaxwell/medusa_tools/README.md

 ## Important Notice

-**The GUI version is temporarily unavailable.
+1. **The GUI version is temporarily unavailable.
 Please use the CLI version described below for all operations.**
+2. I haven't been a professional engineer since 2005 when I worked on Apple's AJAX libraries.
+90% of this code here was written with the help of AI (ChatGPT, Claude Code, RooCode).
+I honestly could not write this myself nor fix things without AI.
+So, please use and evaluate it with that knowledge.
+AI was my engineering partner, and I was effectively PM on it.

 ## Installation